-Enter the volunteer vacation, cruise-style.
-"Voluntourism," a travel industry niche, has spread to cruises, where itineraries offer charitable initiatives onboard and excursions with an eye toward philanthropy, before and during the trip.
-Cruise lines have long been proud of their good deeds on the corporate level, but the cruise industry is increasingly involving passengers, on and off the ship, and offers sailings dedicated to supporting individual charities.
+The effort has spread to cruises, where itineraries offer charitable initiatives onboard and excursions with an eye toward volunteering in port.
+Cruise lines have long been proud of their good deeds on the corporate level, but the cruise industry is increasingly involving passengers, on and off the ship, and offering sailings dedicated to supporting individual charities.

-So what can you expect if you are looking to add a dose of good deeds to your next voyage?
-Here are the latest philanthropic strides from ship to shore.
+So what can you expect if you are looking to add a few good deeds to your next voyage?
+Here are the latest philanthropic offerings from ship to shore

-To ensure glitch-free deductions, passengers should check to see if the beneficiary is on the Internal Revenue Service's list of approved charities.
+To ensure glitch-free deductions, passengers should check for whether the beneficiary is on the Internal Revenue Service's list of approved charities.
 Passengers should also get receipts for their contributions.
 Additionally, Luscombe suggests that travelers make payments directly to the charities (rather than to the cruise lines) to ensure the deductions can be claimed.

 Royal Caribbean hosts an onboard "Walk for Wishes" during its sailings.
 The one-mile walks benefit the Make-A-Wish Foundation, a children's charity.
 Passengers who make donations to Make-A-Wish get T-shirts that read, "I helped grant a wish."
 The event on the fleet's largest ship, Allure of the Seas, for example, raises anywhere from $1,000 to $4,000 during a weeklong sailing.
 The cruise line couples that fundraising effort with a series of fleetwide auctions each June.
 Passengers can bid on behind-the-scenes tours of the ship and other insider experiences like blowing the ship's whistle.
 Additionally, Royal Caribbean puts donation envelopes in all passenger cabins each June, and contributions go directly to the Make-A-Wish Foundation.

-Carnival operates the "Care to Play: Carnival For St. Jude Kids" campaign onboard all its ships with a goal of raising $3 million for St. Jude Children's Research Hospital over a three-year period.
-Passengers can choose from several onboard activities, which will raise money for cancer research.
-The campaign, according to Carnival's website, has raised more than $2.7 million as of March 2013.
-Cruisers can donate $10 to participate in the "Groove for St. Jude" dance party in the ship discos, and kids can build keepsake teddy bears -- with doctor apparel and accessories -- or purchase the children's book "The Dream Plucker of Perrysport," with all proceeds going to St. Jude.
+Carnival operates the "Care to Play: Carnival for St. Jude Kids" campaign onboard all its ships for St. Jude Children's Research Hospital.
+Passengers can choose from several onboard activities that raise money for cancer research.
+The campaign, according to Carnival, is on track to raise $8 million by 2017 through a range of activities -- both onboard and ashore.
+Cruisers can donate $10 to participate in the "Groove for St. Jude" dance party in its onboard nightclubs, and kids can build keepsake teddy bears -- with doctor apparel and accessories -- or purchase the children's book, "The Dream Plucker of Perrysport," with all proceeds going to St. Jude.

-If you're a cruiser with a desire to also give a little bit of your time or money to help others during your vacation, you can contact cruise lines directly to ask about all their charitable initiatives.
+If you're a cruiser who also has the desire to give a little bit of time or money to help others during your vacation, you can contact cruise lines directly to ask about all their charitable initiatives.